twosixlabs/armory-library/README.md

 # runs the example mnist-vit-pgd evaluation
 ```

-The example source code, along with the Armory-library documentation is a good place
+The [example source code][example-src], along with the [Armory-library
-to see how to construct your own evaluations.
+documentation](docs/index.md) is a good place to learn how to construct your own
+evaluations using armory-library.

 # Quick Look